 What exactly does climate change mean?

 By climate change we mean a cooling or warming of the earth's climate.
 We are currently affected by global warming.
 The average temperature of the earth continues to rise, which also causes the oceans and the atmosphere to warm.
 So it's about long-term climate change worldwide and not just about the weather, which changes daily.

-Here you can find more detailed information on the causes and consequences of climate change.
-(Link article climate change)
+In the post "Climate change - The biggest challenge for mankind" you will find more detailed information on the causes and consequences of climate change:

 What are the specific consequences of climate change for our forests?

 Above all, the occurrence of precipitation is changing as a result of climate change.
-That is, take it Weather extremes as heat waves or Droughts to.
+That is, take it Weather extremes like heat waves or Droughts to.
 This in turn means that the risk of forest fires is enormously increased.
-Also Floods by Heavy rain or Storms occur more often.
+Also Flooding due to Heavy rain or Storms occur more often.
 Violent storms can uproot trees and literally tear them out of their habitat.

 In addition, the periods without rain are getting longer and the soil is drying out.
 That is why our trees are getting too dry and they get into the so-called Drought stress.
-The tree shows different symptoms such as leaves, which warp, discolor and fall off.
+The tree shows various symptoms of this, such as leaves that curl, change color and fall off.
 Trees also store moisture in their leaves.
-If this memory is used up, however, the trees shed their leaves prematurely, which in the worst case can happen Tree dying can lead.
+However, if this storage is used up, the trees shed their leaves prematurely, which in the worst case Tree dying can lead.

 It can already be seen that trees less foliage wear or many dead branches gives.
 We see more and more in forests Gaps in the canopy through bare trees.

 What are our forests used for and what do they do for us?